muschellij2/process_head_ct/index.md

 software to convert DICOM data and the recommended software (`dcm2niix`) outputs data in a NIfTI file.

-Many sufficient and complete solutions exist.
+Many sufficient and complete solutions exist for DICOM to NIfTI conversion.
 Examples include `dicom2nifti` in the `oro.dicom` `R` package, `pydicom`, `dicom2nifti` in `MATLAB`, and using large imaging suites such as using `ITK` image reading functions for DICOM files and then write NIfTI outputs.
-We recommend `dcm2niix` (<https://github.com/rordenlab/dcm2niix>) (Li et al. 2016) from for CT data for the following reasons: 1) it works with all major scanners, 2) incorporates gantry-tilt correction for CT data,
-3) can handle variable slice thickness, 4) is open-source, 5) is fast,
-6) is an actively maintained project, and 7) works on all 3 major operating systems (Linux/OSX/Windows).
+We recommend `dcm2niix` (<https://github.com/rordenlab/dcm2niix>) (Li et al. 2016) from for CT data for the following reasons: 1) it works with all major scanners, 2) incorporates gantry-tilt correction for CT data, 3) can handle variable slice thickness, 4) is open-source, 5) is fast, 6) is an actively maintained project, and 7) works on all 3 major operating systems (Linux/OSX/Windows).
 Moreover, the popular AFNI neuroimaging suite includes a `dcm2niix` program with its distribution.
-Interfaces exist, such as the `dcm2niir` package in `R` and `nipype` `Python` module (Gorgolewski et al. 2011).
+Interfaces exist, such as the `dcm2niir` (John Muschelli 2018) package in `R` and `nipype` `Python` module (Gorgolewski et al. 2011).
 Moreover, the `divest` package (Clayden and Rorden 2018) wraps the underlying code for `dcm2niix` to provide the same functionality of `dcm2niix`, along with